List of EastEnders characters introduced in 1992: Jack Woodman

 Jack Woodman, played by James Gilbey, first appears in November 1992 as a student friend of Michelle Fowler (Susan Tully).
 Michelle goes to a student gig on campus and spends the night being chatted up by Jack.
-Unbeknown to Michelle, her boyfriend, Clyde Tavernier (Steven Woodcock), follows her there and finds her in bed with Jack, which ends their relationship.
+Unbeknown to Michelle, her boyfriend, Clyde Tavernier (Steven Woodcock), follows her there with Grant Mitchell (Ross Kemp) and finds her in bed with Jack, which ends their relationship.

 Jack reappears in December 1992 when he arrives unexpectedly at the Fowler house on Christmas Day, to visit Michelle.
 Jack soon reveals that he wants to continue his fling with Michelle, although she is adverse to this and gently but firmly declines.
 Jack is not perturbed and he continuously shows up in Walford with various different excuses in a bid to get close to Michelle.
 He secretly takes photos of her; arranges to be privately home tutored by her landlady Rachel Kominski (Jacquetta May) and interferes with her lingerie; has numerous fights with Clyde; begins to spend time with her mother Pauline (Wendy Richard) so he can pry into Michelle's private life and then smashes his head against a brick wall and turns up at Michelle's looking for sympathy.

 When Michelle's daughter, Vicki Fowler (Samantha Leigh Martin), is kidnapped in March 1993, Jack becomes prime suspect in the police investigation.
 When the police question him and discover that his room is littered with pictures of Michelle, they decide to keep him under surveillance.
 The real kidnapper is eventually caught, but Jack is furious with Michelle's betrayal.
 He continues to stalk her until she decides to take action.
 She enlists the help of Phil Mitchell (Steve McFadden) to scare him away and when this fails she contacted Jack's father (Peter Kelly) and stepmother (Helen Blizard) to confront them with his irrational behaviour.
 It is revealed that Jack has a history of stalking girls and, after Jack breaks down and confesses to everything, his father takes him home with him.